edgedb/easy-edgedb/README.md

 });
 ```

 Now it's time to update Lucy with three lovers.
-But `LINK lover` in the `Person` type isn't set as MULTI so we'll have to change that.
-With this change made, we  can update Lucy:
+Lucy has already ruined our plans to have `lover` as just a `link` (which means `single link`).
+We'll set it to `multi link` instead so we can add all three of the men.
+Here is our update for her:

 ```
 UPDATE NPC FILTER .name = 'Lucy Westenra'